Introduction

 Below are a few of the retreat recordings from senior non-Burmese teachers in this style:

-- This retreat by Carol Wilson, Steve Armstrong, and Alexis Santos is probably my top general recommendation, as it’s pretty short, the first two talks alone are incredibly helpful, and it also gives an initial taste of several prominent teachers of this approach.
+. - This retreat by Carol Wilson, Steve Armstrong, and Alexis Santos is my top recommendation for someone who wants a more digestible dive into this approach.
+It’s relatively short, the first two talks alone are incredibly helpful, and it also gives an initial taste of several prominent teachers of this style.

 . - This more fluidly taught retreat from Carol Wilson, Mark Nunberg, and Alexis Santos has a number of wonderful pointers and would be good after listening to one of the two above retreats.